FPGSchiba/visor-backend/README.md

 * `X-VISOR-User-Key: {VISOR-user-key}`
 * `X-VISOR-Org-Key: {VISOR-org-key}`

-Return: VISOR API Response, with a body: look at the VISOR template
+Return: VISOR API Response, with data: look at the VISOR template

 Codes:
  + 401: Not Authorized